I'm Getting Married! What Do I Do?

 Step 1: Timeline

 Marriage Licenses expire if they are not used within 35 days from the date of issuance from our office, so come in to apply no earlier than 35 days before your ceremony.
 The Clerk & Recorder's Office is not open on weekends.
-If you have planned a weekend ceremony, you’ll need to come into the office prior to your ceremony.
+If you have planned a weekend ceremony, you’ll need to come into the office prior to your ceremony during the week.
 We are unable to backdate Marriage Licenses.

 Step 2: Application & Payment